Patient Information During COVID-19

 • All contact surfaces within the treatment room are thoroughly sanitized between each patient.
 Patients can be assured that the room they are being seen in has been sanitized with an approved disinfectant.

 • Patients are asked to come alone to their appointment.
-You may bring one person to assist you if necessary.
+You may bring one person to assist you only if necessary.

 • A protective barrier has been placed at the front desk.
 If you are speaking with an MOA, we ask that you do so from behind the protective shield.

-• If you owe payment, we ask that you pay over the phone by credit card to prevent entry into the clinic and unnecessary contact with touch points.
+• If you owe payment, we ask that you pay over the phone by credit card if possible to prevent entry into the clinic and unnecessary contact with touch points.
 If you cannot pay by credit card, we can accept debit or cash in person provided you are not experiencing any respiratory symptoms.

 These procedures are subject to change/be modified pending Provincial Health Office Guidelines.